INTERSECTIONS

 This project is situated in the intersection of different fields.
 We bring together concepts and tools from science and technology studies (STS), social anthropology, meta-research, philosophy, cultural studies as well as science and technology policy.
 This is represented by the methods employed and the questions studied.
 A critical approach is taken to consider the space, realisation, and integration of current IDR/TDR addressing scientific and societal challenges.
 This is achieved by problematising and defamiliarising existing preconceptions of interdisciplinarity and transdisciplinarity and enabling researchers, policy makers and funders alike to strengthen IDR/TDR in dominant institutionalization, governance, and assessment approaches.

 In the first phase of the project, we conduct an extensive review of the academic and grey literature on interdisciplinarity and transdisciplinarity external page in the form of a meta-ethnography.
 This allows us to consolidate the theoretical approaches on interdisciplinarity and transdisciplinarity and lays the theoretical foundations for the empirical investigation.
-The complex search strings used to query Web of Science and Scopus, the consolidated database of academic literature, as well as the consolidated database of grey literature resulting from this review are published as open access datasets.
+The complex search strings used to query Web of Science and Scopus, the consolidated database of academic literature; of grey literature; as well as external page of norms in IDR/TDR resulting from this review, are published as open-access datasets.
 Accompanying the literature review, we interview scholars who have studied or practiced interdisciplinarity and/or transdisciplinarity.
 These conversations deepen our understanding of knowledge cultures around IDR/TDR.

 In the second phase, we conduct multi-sited ethnographic research in selected research centres in Switzerland conducting IDR/TDR.
 We also qualitatively study the schemes under which these centres are funded, especially their assessment structures, to understand their impact on collaboration in IDR/TDR in Switzerland.